What Korean Phrases Can You Learn from Can This Love Be Translated? Real Expressions Koreans Actually Use

 → Your style looks nice today.

-Common Mistake 👉좋다 (jot-da) is not just "good".
+Common Mistake 👉 좋다 (jot-da) is not just "good."
+It can mean:

 • good quality